The Best Toys To Help Toddlers Talk

 Using ball drop toy with ‘ready, set go’ verbal routine: Say the full phrase a full times.
 Then, you can prompt your child to say the word “go” by starting with “ready, set…” and waiting to drop the ball or the coin until they say go.
 You may have to model this by saying ‘go’ yourself multiple times before your toddler will understand what you want them to do.

 Wind-up toys can be a lot of fun.

 They provide good opportunities for using words especially if your child is not able to wind the toy yet and needs to ask for your help.
 You can model: “Do you want help?
 Help.
 I’ll help you.”

 You can also use the ‘ready, set, go’ verbal routine with wind up toys.
 Wind the toy up and say “ready, set…” then hold it in place to see if your toddler will say “go!”

-Playing catch or rolling a ball back and forth is another way to encourage turn taking with your toddler.
+Playing catch or rolling a ball back and forth is also another way to encourage turn-taking with your toddler.

 No matter the gender of your child, a baby doll is a fantastic toy to have.

-Some other ideas for using toy cars to help with speech development:
+Here are some other ideas for using toy cars to help with speech development: